LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 The reward module induces specific logic after the application of a block:

 * After applying the block, a certain quantity of the native token of the blockchain is minted and assigned to the block generator.
-The exact amount assigned to the block generator, i.e., the reward, is calculated depending of the rules of the [random module][randomLIP] and the [BFT module][BFTLIP].
+The exact amount assigned to the block generator, i.e., the reward, is calculated depending on the rules of the [random module][randomLIP] and the [BFT module][BFTLIP].

 ## Specification